V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 givenName: http://internal.analysis.htb/users/list.php?name=*)(givenName=technician
 ```

-I guess that the description string `97NTtl*4QP96Bv` may be a password, and i use it on the `http://internal.analysis.htb/employees/login.php` page, with the `technician@analysis.htb`email found with kerbrute.
+I guess that the description string `97NTtl*4QP96Bv` may be a password, and I use it on the `http://internal.analysis.htb/employees/login.php` page, with the `technician@analysis.htb` email found with kerbrute.

 And it worked!
-We successfully logged in.
+I successfully logged in.

 <p align="center">
 	<img src="assets/img/6-Technician_Login.jpg">